What is CBD All About Anyway?

 The entourage effect is a synergistic effect that has shown to magnify the therapeutic effect of CBD hemp oil.
 When comparing CBD levels, one might think that 30-milligrams of synthetic single-molecule CBD is equivalent to 30-milligrams of a CBD-rich whole plant cannabinoid extract, or a product with 50-milligrams of synthetic single-molecule CBD is superior over a 25-milligram mix of CBD-rich whole plant cannabinoid extract.

 It all works better when they work together.
-Keep in mind that it's not just about CBD but CBD-rich whole plant cannabinoid extract that retains the other beneficial cannabinoids, terpenes, nutrients, and compounds which are lost in other extraction methods.
+Keep in mind that it's not just about the CBD molecule by itself, but the whole plant full-spectrum extract that retains the other beneficial cannabinoids, terpenes, nutrients, and compounds which are lost in other extraction methods.

-When CBD oil is extracted using best practices, securing a full-spectrum CBD-rich whole plant cannabinoid product, there is a retention of these beneficial terpenes and other compounds.
+When CBD oil is extracted using best practices, securing a full-spectrum of molecules there is a retention of these beneficial terpenes and other compounds.

 Studies have shown and suggested that terpenes like limonene can help promote weight loss, prevent and treat cancer, and help treat bronchitis.